-Depreciation Expense related to property, plant and equipment totaled \$13.4 million or 1.6% of sales for the year ended December 31, 2014, an increase of \$4.0 million when compared to the \$9.4 million or 1.6% of sales recorded in the same period of the prior year.
-The increase was primarily due to the acquisitions of Glass America, Hansen, Collision Revision, Collex, Champ's, Netcost as well as new location growth.
+Depreciation Expense related to property, plant and equipment totaled \$18.0 million or 1.5% of sales for the year ended December 31, 2015, an increase of \$4.6 million when compared to the \$13.4 million or 1.6% of sales recorded in the same period of the prior year.
+The increase was primarily due to the acquisitions of Collision Revision, Collex, Champ's, Netcost and Craftmaster as well as new location growth.

-Amortization of intangible assets for 2014 totaled \$7.1 million or 0.8% of sales, an increase of \$3.0 million when compared to the \$4.1 million or 0.7% of sales expensed for the same period in the prior year.
-The increase is primarily the result of recording additional intangible assets as a result of the acquisitions of Collision Revision, Collex, Champ's and Netcost in 2014 as well as Glass America and Hansen which were added in 2013.
+Amortization of intangible assets for 2015 totaled \$10.1 million or 0.9% of sales, an increase of \$2.9 million when compared to the \$7.1 million or 0.8% of sales expensed for the same period in the prior year.
+The increase is primarily the result of recording additional intangible assets as a result of the acquisitions of Collision Revision, Collex, Champ's, Netcost and Craftmaster as well as new location growth.